Commitment to Open Education and Teaching Earth Data Science at Scale

 There is a large workforce demand for

 Python programming skills given it is one of the most commonly used programming languages.
-This course contains >100
+In the course you will find the readings and assignments associated with the course which covers

 Earth Analytics R Open Education Coding Course